-- Continue to monitor a key group of sites on a weekly basis through the summer of 2019-20, including the 20 permanent monitoring sites. - Continue to disseminate water quality information to the Territorial Local Authorities (TLAs) and the District Health Board (DHB) as per the guidelines, and display results from sampling on the Council and national reporting 'LAWA' websites. - Reassess, in consultation with relevant stakeholders, the sites listed in the monitoring programme, including potential new sites and sites with consistent high and/or low bacteria levels. - Continue investigating the source of water quality contamination at the following sites: - Omapere at Old Wharf Road - Rawene at Past Ramp - Urquharts Bay - Wellingtons Bay
+- Continue to monitor a key group of sites on a weekly basis through the summer of 2020/21, including the 20 permanent monitoring sites. - Continue to disseminate water quality information to the Territorial Local Authorities (TLAs) and the District Health Board (DHB) as per the guidelines, and display results from sampling on the Council and national reporting 'LAWA' websites. - Reassess, in consultation with relevant stakeholders, the sites listed in the monitoring programme, including potential new sites and sites with consistent high and/or low bacteria levels. - Continue investigating the source of water quality contamination at sites which exceed swimming water quality guidelines.